 The revenue projection involves another collaborative process with internal and external partners working together to identify changing economic conditions and analyze a complex market to calculate the anticipated tax base.
-Information is gleaned from national, state, and local economists and industry professionals, as well as real estate experts, to forecast revenues for the upcoming five years.
+Information is gleaned from national, state, and local tax and real estate experts to forecast revenues for the upcoming five years.
 The process has achieved a high level of accuracy and received an Achievement Award from the Virginia Association of Counties.